SynthstromAudible/DelugeFirmware/docs/features/note_noterow_editor.md

 Hold a note and press the select encoder to enter the note editor menu.

 The note you were holding will be the note selected when you enter the note editor.
+If playback is off, you will hear what that note sounds like.

 ### Selecting a Note

 While in the note editor menu, the selected note will blink.

-You can select other notes by pressing the notes on the grid.
+You can select another note by pressing the note on the grid.

-While in the note editor you can also vertical scroll or horizontal scroll / zoom to select other notes.

-You can select other note's by:
-- pressing the notes on the grid
-- vertical or horizontal scroll / zoom to select other notes
+You can vertical scroll, horizontal scroll, and zoom in / out to find a note you want to edit.

 Note: if you scroll, the note you previously selected will get de-selected.
 If you were in a note parameter menu, it will kick you back out to the main note editor menu.
 If you then try to enter one of those note parameter menu's, it will tell you to select a note first.